 | Grant only | Solicitor obtains the grant; you administer the estate yourself | £950–£1,500 + VAT |

 Unlike conveyancing or legal aid work, solicitor fees for probate administration are not regulated by a fixed scale.
-Firms can — and do — charge very different amounts for similar work.
+Firms can – and do – charge very different amounts for similar work.
 A 2% fee on a £600,000 estate is £12,000 plus VAT.
 A competitor offering a fixed fee for the same estate might charge £4,500.
-The difference is real money that goes to beneficiaries if you choose more carefully.
+The difference goes directly to beneficiaries if you choose carefully.

 Always request a written fee estimate or fixed-fee quote before instructing a solicitor.
 Get at least three quotes.
 Online-first probate services (such as Farewill and Beyond) often offer lower fixed fees than traditional high-street firms for straightforward estates.

-- Inheritance tax is payable — the IHT400 form is complex, mistakes are costly, and HMRC can query valuations for years afterward
+- Inheritance tax is payable – the IHT400 form is detailed, mistakes are costly, and HMRC can query valuations for years afterward

-- The estate includes business or agricultural property — business property relief and agricultural property relief have detailed rules and conditions
+- The estate includes business or agricultural property – business property relief and agricultural property relief have specific conditions that require expertise to apply correctly

 - There are overseas assets – you may need to apply for a separate grant in each country